Philip Oliver (cricketer): Later career

 After leaving Warwickshire, he played a single Minor Counties Championship match for Shropshire in 1985 against Devon, before joining Staffordshire late in the 1987 season, with him making his debut for the county in the Minor Counties Championship against Durham.
 He played Minor counties cricket for Staffordshire from 1987 to 1993, making 28 Minor Counties Championship appearances 4 MCCA Knockout Trophy appearances.
 Oliver made 136 not out and 124 in a Minor Counties Championship match against Norfolk in 1988.
 He is one of only 2 other players to have scored a century in both innings of a Minor Counties Championship match for Staffordshire.
 He made his first List A appearance for Staffordshire against Surrey in the 1988 NatWest Trophy.
 He made 2 further List A appearances for Staffordshire, against Glamorgan in the 1989 NatWest Trophy and Northamptonshire in the 1990 NatWest Trophy.
 In his 3 List A matches for the county, he scored 45 runs at an average of 15.00, with a high score of 28.
 Playing for Staffordshire allowed him to represent the Minor Counties cricket team in List A cricket, with Oliver making his debut for the team in the 1988 Benson & Hedges Cup against Northamptonshire.
 He made 5 further appearances for the team, the last of which came against Derbyshire in the 1989 Benson & Hedges Cup.
 He scored 125 runs in his 6 matches, which came at an average of 20.83, with a high score of 48.

 Following his retirement, Oliver has gone on to write about cricket.
 He currently runs Cicada Sports alongside Herefordshire cricketer Christopher Boroughs and businessman Steve Copson.
 The store, which specialises in sporting equipment, has sponsored cricketers Peter Trego, Alan Richardson and Stephen Adshead.
 The company also provides clothing and equipment to Berkshire, Herefordshire and Cambridgeshire.
-He is the current coach of the Unicorns cricket team, which plays in the Clydesdale Bank 40.
+He also coached the Unicorns cricket team, which played in the Clydesdale Bank 40.
 At club level he has played cricket for Newport, Shropshire and Old Hill at Cradley Heath.